kstrauser/littlefluffyclouds/README.md

 - It's often way faster.
 Like ridiculously faster.
 Think milliseconds versus minutes faster.
 - It's written with modern Python with typing and all that.
 - Its command line is _optional_.
 All the work is done in a handy API that you can call from your own project.
 - It gives correct results, even in pathological cases where little networks are intermingled with bigger ones.
-That case causes several other packages to only merge the big networks or the little ones, even when you could a bunch of little ones with one big one.
+That case causes several other packages to only merge the big networks or the little ones, even when you could combine a bunch of little ones with one big one.

 ## Version history